-The Company's Consolidated Statements of Financial Condition separately present: (i) the Company's direct assets and liabilities, and (ii) the assets and liabilities of consolidated securitization vehicles.
+The Company's Consolidated Statements of Financial Condition include both the Company's direct assets and liabilities and the assets and liabilities of consolidated securitization vehicles.
 Assets of each consolidated VIE can only be used to satisfy the obligations of that VIE, and the liabilities of consolidated VIEs are non-recourse to the Company.
-The Company is not obligated to provide, nor has it provided, any financial support to these consolidated securitization vehicles.
+The Company is not obligated to provide, nor does it intend to provide, any financial support to these consolidated securitization vehicles.

-The Company has aggregated all the assets and liabilities of the consolidated securitization vehicles due to the determination that these entities are substantively similar and therefore a further disaggregated presentation would not be more meaningful.
 The notes to the consolidated financial statements describe the Company's direct assets and liabilities and the assets and liabilities of consolidated securitization vehicles.
 See Note 8 for additional information related to the Company's investments in consolidated securitization vehicles.